Atlantis, The Center Of The World And ... Sardinia! 0 Comments

 Frau states that if we move the columns of Hercules from the Strait of Gibraltar, where the sea is very deep, to the two islands between Sicily and Tunisia of Malta and Gozo (Għawdex), where the sea is less deep and ships are more easily running aground, in the northern sea... there is Sardinia!

-Sardinia, famous in the ancient world, rich in metals and rare stones, known throughout the Mediterranean by the power of its ships, and the hardness of its soldiers the Shardana (read the article about SHARDANA), mentioned in the Egyptian texts as mercenaries and pirates, the same texts where Egyptians listed the Sardinians together with the men of the sea.
-And indeed to the thousands of towers along the coasts, as well as in the heartland the island, have often been attributed the defense functions of a prosperous and well-structured society.
+Sardinia, famous in the ancient world, rich in metals and rare stones, known throughout the Mediterranean by the power of its ships, and the hardness of the Shardana, Warriors Of Sardinia, mentioned in the Egyptian texts as mercenaries and pirates, the same texts where Egyptians listed the Sardinians together with the men of the sea.
+And indeed to the thousands of towers along the coasts, as well as in the heartland the island, have often been attributed the defence functions of a prosperous and well-structured society.

 But...
 Atlantis had been sunk "in a single day and night of disgrace" by Poseidon, the god of the sea ...

 It is always Frau who hypothesizes that Nuragic Sardinia may have been submerged by a huge Tsunami, s'Unda Manna, which buried many coastal settlements in Sardinia, pushing the population inland, on the mountains, thus giving rise to a Sardinia that replaced the warriors and navigators with the shepherds and farmers.
-As proof of what Frau says, there are dozens of archaeological sites that, like the magnificent Nuraxi of Barumini, have been found buried under hills of muddy origin.
+As proof of what Frau says, there are dozens of archaeological sites that, like the magnificent 'Su Nuraxi', Nuragic Village of Barumini, have been found buried under hills of muddy origin.

-So, this fantastic hypothesis, shared by experts and at the same time debated by others, lets us dream on Atlantis, described by Plato, to precisely be Ichnusa, Sardinia, our marvelous Italian island.
+So, this fantastic hypothesis, shared by experts and at the same time debated by others, lets us dream on Atlantis, described by Plato, to precisely be Ichnusa, Sardinia, our marvellous Italian island.

 Written by Daniela Toti